 A recent systematic review compared buprenorphine to other opioid withdrawal treatment medications.
 When compared with clonidine, buprenorphine was more effective in treating withdrawal symptoms.
 Patients stayed in treatment longer and were more likely to complete a full withdrawal.
 When compared to methadone opioid withdrawal treatment, buprenorphine produced similar results, but withdrawal symptoms were resolved faster.

-Because it is a partial opiate agonist, buprenorphine should only be taken after withdrawal symptoms have presented themselves (e.g., at least eight hours after the last heroin dose).
+Because it is a partial opiate agonist, buprenorphine should only be taken after withdrawal symptoms have presented themselves (e.g., at least eight hours after the latest heroin dose).

 Furthermore, buprenorphine must be used with caution in patients with: